alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 #### Unoptimized Baseline Model:
 In this model, training is done with no optimization.
 This model is used to compare with optimized versions.
 This model is converted into TensorLite format.
-Baseline model is developed using following code:
+The baseline model is developed using the following code:
 ```python
 converter1 = tf.lite.TFLiteConverter.from_keras_model(model)
 baseline_tflite_model = converter1.convert()